Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Numerical Experiments

-The time to convergence in Figure~\ref{fig:4x4-conv}(b) demonstrates the expedited convergence of SNQ2 in terms of computation time.
-The episode-wise trend is depicted in Figure~\ref{fig:4x4-conv}(a), where it is shown that SNQ2 maintains the same level of convergence performance as Minimax-Q, albeit with significantly reduced computation time.
-This shows that our entropy-regulated policy approximation approach is both accurate and computationally efficient.
-The performance oscillation of SNQ2 at the beginning is the result of the first few prior updates.
-As the Q-values are inaccurate at the beginning, the priors generated by these Q-values are also not accurate, which has long-lasting effects on the subsequent value updates as seen in Figure~\ref{fig:4x4-conv}(a).
-Thus, updating the priors based solely on the current Q-values may be detrimental to performance.
-We have conducted experiments of using Polyak-averaging on the Q-values and the results showed that averaging does indeed alleviate the initial oscillations.
+The time-wise convergence trends in Figure~\ref{fig:4x4-conv} demonstrate the expedited convergence of SNQ2L in terms of computation time.
+The episode-wise trend plot shows that SNQ2L maintains the same level of convergence to NE as Minimax-Q, albeit with significantly reduced computation time.
+This shows that our adaptive entropy-regularized policy approximation approach is both accurate and efficient.